Brian-Magnuson/nico/docs/design/overview.md

     statement1
 ```

 Functions may also return values.
-The return type is specified after the parameter list:
+The return type is specified using a single arrow `->` after the parameter list and before the block/double-arrow:
 ```
 func my_function(a: i32, b: i32) -> i32:
     yield a + b

+func my_function(a: i32, b: i32) -> i32 => a + b // Short form
 ```

 Similar to blocks, the `yield` statement may be used to set the return value of the function.
 The function will return the value from the last yield statement executed within the function.